opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 The testing databases
 ---------------------
-A Mongo DB Database has been introduced in Brahmaputra.
+A Mongo DB Database has been introduced for the Brahmaputra release.
 The following collections are declared in this database:
  * pods: the list of pods used for production CI
  * projects: the list of projects providing test cases